 - The Department Facilitator indicated on the application will be notified regarding missing application items and when the DS-2019 is available for pick-up.
 Processing time is 10 business days but may take longer for incomplete applications.

 - The sponsoring department will retrieve the DS-2019 from OIS and mail to the J-1 Student/ Scholar with a handout called “Information for J-1 Student/Scholars”.
 The DS-2019 is also known as the “Certificate of Eligibility”.

 - The J-1 may request the SEVIS ID number (starts with N00..) located on the top right corner of the DS-2019 to schedule a visa appointment at the U.S. Embassy.
 You may send the SEVIS ID by email but do not send a scanned copy of the DS-2019.

 J-1 Exchange Visitors are eligible to transfer their SEVIS record to USC from another institution in the US.
 When Exchange Visitors transfer to USC, their length of stay does not re-start.
 Time spent at previous institution must be calculated into total program duration allotted.

 - J-1 Exchange Visitors who wish to transfer to USC must speak with a USC academic department.

 - The academic department will submit a NEW DS-2019 Request Form

 - (see instructions above) to OIS that indicates transfer to USC.

 - All three parties must agree on the transfer release date in SEVIS/ start date at USC (OIS, USC sponsoring academic department and current institution).

-Note: The SEVIS release date selected should be your first day of employment at USC.
+- The SEVIS Release date selected should be your first day of employment at USC.